siffletdata/sifflet-mcp/README.md

 - Explore incidents: List all data observability incidents detected by the Sifflet platform.
 - Perform impact analysis: Start from an incident and trace the downstream assets affected.

+## Sample Use Cases

+Here are a few scenarios where the Sifflet MCP Server can be particularly helpful:

+- **Understanding Downstream Impact**: You're modifying a dbt model and need to identify the owners of dependent downstream models and dashboards.
+The MCP server can provide these details, allowing you to proactively notify them about your upcoming changes.
+- **Accessing Up-to-Date Table Metadata**: You're about to update a table in your data warehouse.
+Before you proceed, you can query the MCP server to get its latest metadata.
+This includes information on how the table is currently monitored in Sifflet, whether it's involved in any ongoing incidents, the list of its frequent users, and other relevant operational details.
+- **Bootstrapping New Asset Monitoring**: You're creating a new table (or dbt model) and want to ensure it's well-monitored from the start.
+You can ask the MCP server to list the Sifflet monitors already created for similar existing assets.
+The server can then provide the Monitor-as-Code YAML configurations, which you can adapt and deploy.

 ## Usage
 ### Prerequisites